2020 Virtual Study Abroad Fair

 Where do you want to go?
-Click on the links below to explore some of your options & see what each program has to offer!
+Click on the links below to explore some of our past options & see what each program could offer you in 2021!

 Dr. Matthew E. Stanley, Program coordinator- France-Paris

 Spring Break Study Abroad Program in London and Paris as a component of History 1112 research class:

 This study abroad experience and corresponding course is designed to offer students the opportunity to travel a foreign country and connect on-site learning and the public history experience to their coursework.
 As such, students had time to engage in on-site learning and examine public history sites, as well as experience London and Paris as tourists.
 In leaving their comfort zones and partaking in education not only as representatives of Albany State, but as global citizens, students had an opportunity to broaden their personal and academic perspectives through new levels of cultural appreciation and to better prepare themselves to participate in an increasingly global society.

 Travel improves student skills in processing information, spatial awareness, critical thinking, logical reasoning, clarifying, articulating, summarizing, synthesizing and listening.
 Travel with an emphasis on learning about the past also teaches students to articulate the interrelatedness of historical themes to other disciplines especially in the social sciences, humanities, natural sciences and fine arts.
 Most importantly, this study abroad experience is designed to broaden student horizons, integrate on-site, public history experience into the History course and engage students as intellects and as global citizens.
 I feel my study abroad participants mostly met and sometimes exceeded these objectives.